This week's New York Times Bestsellers (September 7th)

 More inexpensive ebook goodies!

-You can download Susanna Clarke's Piranesi for only 2.99$ by following this Amazon Associate link.
+You can now download Simon Jimenez's The Spear Cuts Through Water for only 1.99$ by following this Amazon Associate link.
 This OneLink will take you to the nearest Amazon site serving your country and you'll see if you can take advantage of this sale.

 Here's the blurb: